Comprehensive Review Real Customer Analysis

 Quality and Durability

-This is where I have to be a bit of a realist with you.
-The New Balance 480 is a budget-friendly lifestyle shoe, and the quality reflects that.
+This is where you need realistic expectations.
+The New Balance 480 is a budget-friendly lifestyle sneaker, and the build matches the price.

 The Good For general walking, office work, and hanging out, these shoes hold up fine.
 The rubber outsole is tough, and the leather (even the synthetic parts) resists scuffs reasonably well.